ThomasBig/SWTI/README.md

   std::cout << "SWTI Works!\n";
 }
 ```
-You will need to use `swti::` prefix for every function or object.
-If something still doesn't work, please add the [issue](https://github.com/ThomasBig/SWTI/issues).
+You will need to use `swti::` prefix for every function and object.
+If something still doesn't work, please add  [issue](https://github.com/ThomasBig/SWTI/issues).

 ## Contributing